kloudsio/klouds/README.md

 Web application launchpad built for the open-source web.

 ---> Disclaimer: Dan writes more code than english.
----> your understanding may be strained until babatunde's attention sweeps upon it, as his gaze carve unbeheld glory of readmes marked perfect.
+---> your understanding may be strained until babatunde's attention turns here
 ---> Cheers!

 What does that mean?